 This variability and unpredictability could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
 If our revenue or operating results fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if the forecasts we provide to the market are below the expectations of analysts or investors, the price of our common stock could decline substantially.
-Such a stock price decline could occur even when we have met any previously publicly stated revenue or earnings guidance we may provide.
+Such a stock price decline could occur even when we have met any revenue or earnings guidance we previously provided.